 For some, the damp, cool weather of spring increases the pain and swelling of arthritis.
 Acupuncture, moxibustion (the application of heat to acupuncture points by burning a mugwort stick an inch away from the skin) and Chinese herbs come together to reduce pain and improve mobility.
 Arthritis doesn’t have to keep you from enjoying outdoor activities: hiking, gardening, etc., Chinese medicine can help!

 Once you are out and about, what happens when you overdo and an injury occurs?
 The best time to treat a sore joint or pulled muscle is right away!
 Don’t let those early spring injuries linger into the summer.
+The recommended lgd 4033 dosage will give you a chance to significantly speed up tissue regeneration process.
 Usually one or two acupuncture sessions will help a recent soft tissue injury heal more rapidly and prevent it from becoming a chronic pain, and also there are supplements from sites like https://10naturalhomeremedies.com/.

 Lastly, as we transition from winter to spring, your body becomes preoccupied with responding to rapid and often dramatic changes in light and temperature (and changing the clocks doesn’t help!), creating the right climate for energetic imbalances to occur.
 Now is a great time for an acupuncture tune-up to tap into your body’s self-regulating mechanism and help smooth this transition from one season to the next.
 Happy Spring!

 To make an appointment with Julie Permut, Lic Ac, click here to book online or call us at 924-6624.